-- Previous abdominal or pelvic surgery, trauma or history of diverticulosis or peritonitis increase the likelihood of an occult intra-abdominal abscess.
+- Previous abdominal or pelvic surgery, trauma or history of diverticulosis or peritonitis increases the likelihood of an occult intra-abdominal abscess.

 - They are most commonly in the subphrenic space, liver, right lower quadrant, retroperitoneal space or the pelvis in women.

-- When dissemination has occurred - eg, in patients who are immunocompromised - the initial presentation is more likely to consist of constitutional symptoms than localising signs.
+- Tuberculosis - when dissemination has occurred (eg, in patients who are immunocompromised) the initial presentation is more likely to consist of constitutional symptoms than localising signs.
 CXR may be normal.

-- Urinary tract infections (UTIs) are rare causes.
+- Urinary tract infections (UTIs) - these are rare causes.
 Perinephric abscesses occasionally fail to communicate with the urinary system, resulting in a normal urinalysis.

-- Endocarditis is a rare cause of PUO:
+- Endocarditis (this is a rare cause of PUO):

 - Culture-negative endocarditis is reported in 5-10% of endocarditis cases.